LegitMartin69/Python-20-Apps-Coursework/README.md

         - create a .env file with:
              - EMAIL_ADDRESS - the address to send the notification from, as well as to.
              - APP_PASSWORD - an app password generated from the gmail security menu.
-        - install required packages
+        - install the required packages
         - run: python main.py
         - press Q to quit

+7. Event Tracker & Email Notifier
+   - Uses Requests + Selectorlib + SQLite + SMTP
+   - Scrapes upcoming tour events from a webpage, stores the new ones in a local database, and sends an email notification when a new event appears.
+     Prevents duplicates by checking existing records.
+   - To run:
+       - Create a .env file with:
+           - EMAIL_ADDRESS – your Gmail address
+           - APP_PASSWORD – Gmail app password
+       - Install the required packages
+       - Run:
+           python main.py

 More projects to come!